Academic Catalog

 PSYC 100 Introduction to Psychology3 cr

-Introduces students to the science of psychology, presenting the basic principles of mental processes and behavior.
-To introduce the process of empirical investigation, research participation is required.
+Introduces students to the science of psychology, presenting the basic principles of mental processes and behavior and the process of empirical investigation.

 Attributes: Core Self & Society (CSS)